 Who’s it for: Those who want high performance without sacrificing comfort.

 The low-slung coupe uses sharp creases, carbon fiber accents, and a mid-engine layout to distinguish itself from lesser sports cars, but it doesn’t command attention in the same way as rivals.
-Its 5.2-liter V10 delivers 610 horsepower and 413 pound-feet of torque to all four wheels via a seven-speed dual-clutch transmission.
-Acceleration is blistering: 0 to 60 mph takes less than 3.0 seconds and top speed is a blazing-fast 205 mph.
+Its 5.2-liter V10 delivers 562 hp and 406 lb.-ft. of torque to all four wheels via a seven-speed dual-clutch transmission.
+Acceleration is blistering: Zero to 60mph takes less than 3.4 seconds, and top speed is a blazing-fast 201mph.
+If that’s not enough, Audi also offers a Performance-badged variant with 602 hp.

-At the sub-$200,000 price point, the Audi R8 V10 Performance invites challenges from McLaren’s 570S, Porsche’s 911 Turbo S, Acura’s NSX, Aston Martin’s V12 Vantage S, and Mercedes-AMG’s GT R. Each vehicle is astoundingly quick, attractive, and desirable, but the R8 is the only supercar that’s as thrilling on a track as it is in a neighborhood.
+At the sub-$200,000 price, theinvites challenges from McLaren’s 570S, Porsche’s 911 Turbo S, Acura’s NSX, Aston Martin’s V12 Vantage S, and Mercedes-AMG’s GT R. Each vehicle is astoundingly quick, attractive, and desirable, but the R8 is the only supercar that’s as thrilling on a track as it is in a neighborhood.

 The best sedan: Honda Accord